rafaelnogueira1/rainpokedex/README.md

 4. The access link for the project will be displayed in the terminal after successful execution 🚀.

 Since it doesn't contain any sensitive information, the .env file is already included in the project with the PokeAPI URL.
+If the .env file is not present after downloading, create a `.env` file in the root folder of the project and include the following line: `VITE_API_URL=https://pokeapi.co/api/v2`.

 ## Features